deba-iitbh/AI_ML_LAB/Assignment-1/Readme.md

 1. **Python and Libraries**: Ensure you have Python installed along with the necessary libraries, including TensorFlow/Pytorch, Streamlit, and any other dependencies.

-2. **MNIST Dataset**: Download and familiarize yourself with the MNIST dataset, a collection of 28x28 grayscale images of handwritten digits (0-9).
+2. **MNIST Dataset**: Familiarize yourself with the MNIST dataset, a collection of 28x28 grayscale images of handwritten digits (0-9).
 Dataset is already provided in `input` folder

 ### Task 1: Model Training